 You’re about to take your mid-term and suddenly you can’t remember what you studied.
 Your hands feel sweaty and your stomach begins to hurt.
 Do you have a bad case of the jitters, or could you have test anxiety?
 Feeling stressed out or nervous before a test is normal.
-In fact, some stress helps to motivate people to study but if you get so stressed out that you’re unable to stay focused enough to answer test questions, it’s a problem.
+In fact, some stress helps to motivate people to study, but if you get so stressed out that you’re unable to stay focused enough to answer test questions, it can be a problem.

 What is test anxiety?

 Test anxiety is a type of “performance anxiety.”
 Performance anxiety is the feeling of tension or nervousness when you feel pressured to do well on a task.
 Testing anxiety is when that feeling happens before or during a test.
 People with test anxiety may feel so anxious that they have physical symptoms such as: nausea (feeling sick to your stomach), a headache, and feeling like their heart is pounding, and/or sweating a lot.
 They may also feel like their mind is going blank and have trouble focusing on the test and remembering what they studied.
 Most people feel nervous before a test, but performance anxiety about a test is so challenging it becomes hard to complete the test at all.

 Test anxiety is not the same thing as flunking a test because you didn’t study or because your mind was on something else, such as a breakup with your partner.
 Most people with test anxiety feel the same extreme nervousness about tests no matter the course subject – it’s not so much the material that is overwhelming, rather it’s the idea of having to perform on the spot.
 This can create a problem with grades, and with someone’s self-esteem and confidence.